 Gleason scores are:

 Gleason score of 6 or less.
-Low-grade cancer.
+This is low-grade cancer.

 Gleason score of 7.
 This is intermediate-grade cancer.

 Gleason scores of 8 to 10.
 This is high-grade cancer.

 The higher the Gleason score, the more likely the cancer will grow and spread.